MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/error-404-onedrive-sharepoint.md

 <details>
 <summary><b>Check whether the site was redirected</b></summary>

-If the user is trying to access the site from a saved site URL or a link to a specific site URL, it’s possible that the site URL was either changed or moved, or that the site was deleted.
+If the user is trying to access the site from a saved site URL or a link to a specific site URL, it’s possible that the site URL was changed or that the site was moved or deleted.

 If the Site URL was changed, a site redirect page should have been created.
 For more information, see [Manage site redirects](/sharepoint/manage-site-redirects).

 **Important:**
 - If the site was removed by using the steps in [To remove a redirect](/sharepoint/manage-site-redirects#to-remove-a-redirect), a "404" error can occur.
 - To determine which sites have new URLs, see the “To get a list of all redirects” section of [Manage site redirects](/sharepoint/manage-site-redirects).